New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Problem: Miss one day, then another, then "I'll start again Monday."

-Why it fails: Striatal learning requires consistency.
-Each skip weakens the cue-routine association you're trying to build.
+Why it fails: Striatal learning requires consistent repetition.
+Each skip weakens the synaptic connections you're trying to strengthen.

 Solution: Never skip twice.
 Missing one day is recoverable—the neural pathway remains intact.
-Missing two starts encoding a new pattern: the "not doing it" habit.
+Missing two consecutive days starts encoding a new pattern (the "not doing it" habit).

 Tracking and Measurement (The Feedback Loop)

 What gets measured gets managed.
-Tracking creates a feedback loop that reinforces the habit and reveals patterns in your neural adaptation.
+Tracking creates a dopamine-driven feedback loop that reinforces the habit and reveals patterns.

 Tools: